agraham9966/Spacenet6_Segmentation/README.md

-# Spacenet6_Segmentation
-Personal exploration of optical and sar fusion for spacenet 6 dataset
+# Optical & SAR Fusion for Building Footprint Extraction using a U-Net Architecture

 ** This is not an official entry into the spacenet 6 challenge - nor does it follow the guidelines of the challenge **